How to Help With a Cold This Winter

 Getting enough sleep

-Research has also shown that getting a good night’s sleep can decrease your risk of getting a cold.
+Anyway, research has also shown that getting a good night’s sleep can decrease your risk of getting a cold.
 Researchers have found that getting enough sleep helps prevent the spread of the rhinovirus, which causes colds.
 Sleep deprivation has been associated with chronic illnesses because it impairs immune system function and activates inflammatory pathways.
 Poor sleep is the biggest risk factor for catching a cold, and a good night’s sleep is crucial to staying healthy.